VoxSecuritatis/Project-AI-PBoD/README.md

 ## 🎯 Purpose

-Originally developed as a **portfolio project** for the Post Graduate Program in **Artificial Intelligence and Machine Learning (PGP-AIML)** at **The University of Texas at Austin**, PBoD now stands as a demonstration of:
+Originally developed as a **portfolio project** for my professional portfolio, PBoD now stands as a demonstration of:

 - **Applied LLM reasoning** using structured, context-aware prompts.
 - **System design for explainable AI collaboration.**
 - **Human-AI augmentation in leadership, governance, and education.**

-Beyond its academic foundation, PBoD offers potential **enterprise applications** in IT governance, change management, vendor risk assessment, and GRC (Governance, Risk & Compliance).
+Beyond its foundation, PBoD offers potential **enterprise applications** in IT governance, change management, vendor risk assessment, and GRC (Governance, Risk & Compliance).

 ---